PEC-CSS/AI/clustering/README.md

 1. **Begin with Agglomerative Clustering**: Start by understanding how hierarchical clustering builds clusters step-by-step.
 2. **Explore DBSCAN**: Learn how DBSCAN groups data based on density, making it robust for non-linear data.
 3. **Try K-Means**: Experiment with partitioning data into clusters, focusing on selecting the optimal number of clusters.
+4. **Try K-Medoids**: Experiment with partitioning data into clusters while minimizing dissimilarity within each cluster.
+Unlike K-Means, K-Medoids selects actual data points as cluster centers, making it more robust to outliers
-4. **Dive into Spectral Clustering**: Understand how Spectral Clustering handles non-linearly separable data using eigenvalues and similarity matrices.
+5. **Dive into Spectral Clustering**: Understand how Spectral Clustering handles non-linearly separable data using eigenvalues and similarity matrices.
-5. **Evaluate Performance**: Assess the performance of the above-mentioned algorithms and find the most suitable one for your data.
+6. **Evaluate Performance**: Assess the performance of the above-mentioned algorithms and find the most suitable one for your data.
-6. **Explore various clustering algorithms**: Experiment with various other clustering algorithms to compare and see which one is the best for your data.
+7. **Explore various clustering algorithms**: Experiment with various other clustering algorithms to compare and see which one is the best for your data.

 ---